yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

 >
 > Retrieve your API Key from the [Developers section](https://docs.y.uno/docs/developers-credentials) in the Yuno Dashboard.

-## Step 3: Start the Checkout Flow
+## Step 3: Start the checkout flow

 Before displaying payment methods or collecting user data, you need to initialize the checkout session using: